 Artificial Intelligence (AI)

-Learning as infrastructure: The rise of the capability operating system
+Learning as infrastructure: the rise of the capability operating system

 By 2035, skills graphs, adaptive learning, and trustworthy analytics will turn corporate learning into a true capability operating system.
 From course catalogs to capability supply chains, learning leaders must build now to thrive in the next decade.
 Dr. Ravinder Tulsiani looks at how AI and ecosystems will redefine corporate learning.
 Corporate learning is entering a systems era.
 By 2035, the center of gravity will move from long courses and static catalogs to a capability operating system, a connected stack that…